Vodhin/estate/README.md

 # estate
 A plugin for the e107 Content management System to manage Real Estate Agencies, Agents, and Listings.
 This plugin started as a way for an individual Real Estate agent to easily list their properties for sale and has evolved into one that can handle multiple agents and agencies.

-The _Estate_ plugin is not ready yet.
-I have a lot to do before it can be published.
-The Current repository should be mostly usable if anyone wants to try it out.
 A live production site using this plugin can be viewed here https://www.sandpiperhome.org

 MANUAL UPDATING ON YOUR WEBSITE DURING DEVELOPMENT:

 Download ALL files and replace all existing files on your website with current.
-Run your Check Database Validity on the Estate tables and fix any entries that are found.
-Then go to the Preference section of the Estate Plugin and Save your preferences.
+You can find them here https://github.com/Vodhin/estate/releases

+Please replace all **files** in

+estate/css

+estate/js/adm

+estate/js (just files, not other folders)

+estate/languages/English

+estate/templates

+estate/ui

+estate/xml (not sample folder)

+estate/ all main files (not .gitattributes or README.md).

+Run e107 Database Checks.
+View and Save Preferences in the Estate Admin section.
+Clear Cache and check pages.

 DEVELOPMENT/REVISION HISTORY: